 What Does “Accredited” Mean?

 Enrolling in an accredited college or university is important.
 It guarantees that you will learn the right material from qualified instructors.
-It ensures that prospective employers will recognize the value of your degree, and it keeps the door open to further academic achievements.
+It ensures that employers recognize the value of your degree.
+It keeps the door open to further academic achievements as well.
 You’ll need a degree from an accredited institution to pursue further graduate-level studies.

-What Do I Need to Apply to a Graduate Program?
+What Do I Need to Apply to a Graduate Degree Program?

 How Long Does It Take to Earn a Master’s?

-A master’s degree typically takes two years of full-time study to earn a total of 30 credit hours.
+A master’s degree typically takes two years of full-time study.
+This is assuming the program is 30 credit hours.

 What Is an “Affordable” Tuition Rate for Graduate Students?